slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ---
 ## On finishing

 > *"Everything will be ok in the end.
-If it's not ok, it's not the end."
+If it’s not ok, it’s not the end."
 -- Unknown*

 > *"If you’re going to try, go all the way.
 Otherwise, don’t even start."